boocs/unreal-clangd/README.md

 ### Mac
 1. Unreal docs doesn't give specifics about clang/clangd like it does Windows/Linux
 2. It gives `Xcode` versions, which you should install for its libraries.
-   - I recommend the version listed in the Unreal Release Notes for your Unreal version - Section: `Platform SDK Upgrades` Subsection: `IDE version the Build farm compiles against`
+   - I recommend the `Xcode` version listed in the Unreal Release Notes for your Unreal version - Section: `Platform SDK Upgrades` Subsection: `IDE version the Build farm compiles against`
    - See [All supported Unreal version requirements links](#all-supported-unreal-version-requirement-links) for link to Release Notes
 3. For what `LLVM` (clang/clangd) version to install I would try following the Linux instructions
    - If that doesn't work go to your project's .vscode folder